 5.1.10.
-5.1.10.
 Environmental, Social and Governance Risk

-53. The sustainabilityESG risk component of the insurer's risk management framework should include a consideration of the sustainability riskmaterial risks from ESG aspects in the development of policies and risk management strategies for all material risks.

-The sustainability ESG risk component for climate risk, particularly, should include:

-- a) Processes to integrate climate-related risks into the scope of the risk management system.
+- 57. The ESG risk component of the insurer's risk management framework should include a consideration of the material risks from ESG aspects in the development of policies and risk management strategies. - 58.
+The ESG risk component for climate risk, particularly, should include: - a) Processes to integrate climate-related risks into the scope of the risk management system.
 Insurers should ensure that a definition of risk appetite, identification and assessment is in place.
-Effective risk management and monitoring, risk escalation and reporting measures should be in place. - b) Consideration, in the risk management system, of the potential impact on its own business continuity due to climate-related events. - b)c) The insurer should consider and document how climate-related risks could materialise within each area in the risk management policies.
-Insurers should develop tools to collect reliable quantitative and qualitative data on climate-related risks; - e)d) Consideration of climate-related risks by control functions.
-The control functions should identify, measure and report on the insurer's risks, assess the effectiveness of the insurer's risk management and internal controls, and determine whether the insurer's operations, results and climate risk exposures are consistent with the risk appetite as approved by the Board; and - d)e) Control functions that take proper consideration of climate-related risks and have the appropriate resources and expertise to support the following: - i.
-The risk management function should monitor and provide necessary resources assistance to the business units to ensure proper identification, assessment and management of climate-related risks and that relevant policies are in place; - ii.
+Effective risk management and monitoring, risk escalation and reporting measures should be in place. - b) Consideration, in the risk management system, of the potential impact on its own business continuity due to climate-related events. - c) The insurer should consider and document how climate-related risks could materialise within each area in the risk management policies.
+Insurers should develop tools to collect reliable quantitative and qualitative data on climaterelated risks: - d) Consideration of climate-related risks by control functions.
+The control functions should identify, measure and report on the insurer's risks, assess the effectiveness of the insurer's risk management and internal controls, and determine whether the insurer's operations, results and climate risk exposures are consistent with the risk appetite as approved by the Board; and - e) Control functions that take proper consideration of climate-related risks and have the appropriate resources and expertise to support the following: - i.
+The risk management function should monitor and provide necessary assistance to the business units to ensure proper identification, assessment and management of climate-related risks and that relevant policies are in place; - ii.
 The risk management function should use a range of quantitative and qualitative methods and metrics to monitor progress on climate-related risks against the insurer's overall business strategy and risk appetite; - iii.
 The compliance function should identify the compliance risks the insurer can face and the steps being taken to address them in light of climate change.
-This function should also ensure that internal policies align with stated ESG commitments or external standards and regulations; - iv.
+This function should also ensure that internal

+- policies align with stated ESG commitments or external standards and regulations; - iv.
 The actuarial function should take into account climate-related risks; and - v.
-The In line with its risk assessments, the internal audit function should review the risk management process and controls to ensure it is they are adequate and effective and whether all material risks have been assessed.
+In line with its risk assessments, the internal audit function should review the risk management process and controls to ensure they are adequate and effective and whether all material risks have been assessed.
 As part of the review, it should assess whether all material risks, including climate risk that may have an impact on the insurer's resilience, are being considered and, where relevant, mitigated.

-5.2 Policies and Procedures
+5.2.
+Policies and Procedures